OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/On Trump and Constraints.md

 This is a companion piece to [[Trump Through the Trust Lens]].
 It also pairs well with [these videos](https://www.youtube.com/playlist?list=PLreQNsM8LqWAJFWfH3UCRo3QLxV8-wtol) about Trump and his strategies, which I posted in 2020.

+This is part of a series on [[The Dark Side of Rethinking Constraints]].